Donald Trump Held a Very Godly Inauguration

 But the ways in which the 45th President invoked God in unusually blunt ways in his inaugural address.
 Trump promised to “unite the civilized world against Radical Islamic Terrorism, which we will eradicate completely from the face of the Earth,” and said that unity will be “total allegiance to the United States of America.”
 He then quoted a Psalm of David from the Bible to buttress his policy.
 “The Bible tells us, ‘how good and pleasant it is when God’s people live together in unity.’”

 He then invoked God’s divine protection over the United States, a common theological concept sure to resonate among evangelicals.
 “There should be no fear … most importantly, we are protected by God,” he said.
+And he said that children are “infused with the breath of life by the same almighty creator.”

 The swearing-in ceremony did more than reference God, however.
 It named Jesus Christ specifically, and often.